PaolaGAPI/Analyze-audio-signals-to-determine-the-music-Genre/README.md

 ### CNN

 In order to use the .ipynb file we need to download the *Data CNN* and *Data* folder and put it in the google collab folder.
 The *Data* file is big so it'll work better if you upload it in your drive and used from there in the google collab, changing the "DATASET_PATH = "/content/Data/genres_original" rute" for your drive rute and uncomment # save_mfcc(DATASET_PATH, JSON_PATH, num_segments=10) line of the code.
+Then in the "DATA_PATH = "/content/Data CNN/data_10.json"" you put the rut of the json file that is already created in you google collab.
+And that's it.
 This collab will take a lot of minutes, around 30, but it will give the best results.

 - code:
 	- jupyter notebook: `CNN_for_Music_Genre_Classification_Test.ipynb`